Best online sales right now | CNN Underscored

 - Add a Ring Video Doorbell 2 to your front door for less.
 A used model is on sale at Woot! for just one day.

-- Update your little ones’ wardrobe with The Biggest Little Sale at Gap, where you can take 40% off more than 1,000 kids and baby styles.
-Grownups can also save up to 50% on their clothes.
+- Update your little ones’ wardrobe with The Biggest Little Sale at Gap, where you can take 40% off more than 1,000 kids’ and baby styles.
+Grown-ups can also save up to 50% on their clothes.

 - Cole Haan shoes and outerwear styles for both men and women are on sale at Nordstrom Rack for a limited time.